 "Never doubt that a small group of thoughtfully committed citizens can change the world.
 Indeed, it's the only thing that ever has." -- Margaret Mead

 "Until a man duplicates a blade of grass, Nature can laugh at his so-called scientific knowledge.
-Remedies from chemicals will never stand in favorable comparison with the products of Nature, the living cell of a plant, the final result of the rays of the sun, the mother of all life." -- Thomas Alva Edison
+Remedies from chemicals will never stand in favorable comparison with the products of Nature." -- Thomas Alva Edison

 Earth Day Network - The whole earth catalog of regional sites around the globe with the latest news, listings of events, feature stories, online quizzes, factoids, feature stories, teaching resources.